National Lottery (Ireland): EuroDreams

 In October 2023, the National Lottery launched EuroDreams, a joint venture with the lotteries of seven other European countries—Austria, Belgium, France, Luxembourg, Portugal, Spain, and Switzerland.
 The National Lottery's first annuity-style game, EuroDreams features a top prize of €20,000 per month for 30 years.
 Players choose six numbers from 1 to 40 and a "Dream Number" from 1 to 5.
 Players who match all winning numbers, including the Dream Number, win the top prize; players who match the first six numbers, but not the Dream Number, win the second-tier prize of €2,000 per month for 5 years.
 Cash prizes ranging from around €100 to around €2.50 are paid for a Match-5, Match-4, Match-3, or Match-2.

 EuroDreams tickets first went on sale on 30 October 2023, at a cost of €2.50 per line, with the first draw held on 6 November.
 Draws are held in Paris on Mondays and Thursdays at 9:00 p.m. local time (8:00 p.m.
 Irish time).
 An annuity prize may be paid only to an individual, not to a syndicate; if an annuity winner dies before the payment period concludes, the remaining outstanding amount will be paid as a lump sum to his or her estate.
 The odds of winning the EuroDreams top prize are 1 in 19,191,900.

 Daily Million

 In September 2012, the National Lottery introduced Daily Million to replace both Monday Million (a former draw game with prizes up to €1 million, held once weekly on Monday nights) and All or Nothing (a former daily draw game with prizes up to €500,000).
 A 6/39 lottery drawing with a fixed, non-rolling jackpot of €1 million, Daily Million took place once each day until April 2016.
-From that point, two draws have been held each day.
+Since then, two draws have been held each day.
 Daily Million costs €1 per line to play.
-For an extra €0.50 per line, players can also play Daily Million Plus for a top prize of €500,000.
+For an extra €0.50 per line, players can add Daily Million Plus for a top prize of €500,000.
 Draws take place at 2 p.m. and 9 p.m. each day, including weekends and bank holidays.
 The odds of winning the Daily Million and Daily Million Plus jackpots are 1 in 3,262,623.